 is not an essential amino acid, there is such great demand for its use in the body that production

-involved in more metabolic processes than any other amino acid, including building muscle,
+involved in more metabolic processes than any other amino acid, helps support a normal inflammatory response within the GI Tract.

 Licorice is one of the most widely used herbs for people and animals in both Western and Chinese